Early Intervention Services

 Identify Financing Opportunities

-Securing sufficient funding for early intervention service systems continues to be a priority for states.
-We help identify potential federal, state, and local funding sources; advise states on how to better access available public and private payors; and address provider reimbursement challenges.
+We help states maximize revenue, including Medicaid and other potential federal, state, and local funding sources.
+We advise states regarding efficient and effective finance strategies, including how to better access available public and private payors; and address provider reimbursement challenges.

-We help states focus efforts and maximize resources by developing a short-term strategic plan.
-Working with stakeholders, we conduct a SWOT analysis, convene a 1-2 day meeting, and develop an actionable strategic plan with clear goals, objectives, tasks, and timelines.
+We help states focus efforts and maximize resources by facilitating the development of a 2-3 year strategic plan.
+We work with state staff and stakeholders to conduct a SOAR (Strengths, Opportunities, Aspirations, Results) appreciative inquiry process, convene a 1-2 day meeting, and develop an actionable strategic plan with clear goals, objectives, tasks, and timelines.

 Facilitate Stakeholder Discussions

-We facilitate discussions with Interagency Coordinating Councils and other stakeholders to address issues that states are grappling with, mediate contentious topics, address challenges, obtain input on policy or system changes, and build collaborative partnerships with other state agencies and organizations.
+We facilitate discussions with Interagency Coordinating Councils (ICCs) and other stakeholders to address issues and challenges that states are grappling with, mediate contentious topics, obtain input on policy or system changes, and build collaborative partnerships with other state agencies and organizations.